Free cooling: Limitations

 Freezing can occur once the ambient air temperature gets below 0 °C. Another limitation is the temperature difference across the heat exchanger.
-A heat exchanger that has a very low temperature difference across can become economically unrealistic.
+A heat exchanger with a very low temperature difference across can become economically unrealistic.
 The economics of the heat exchanger allow for a minimum free cooling water temperature of about 5 °C.

 Data centers, Server rooms and Gsm Base Stations

 Energy efficiency

 United Kingdom: In 2013, Chancellor George Osborne agreed to make a concession for data centers to be exempt from Carbon Reduction Commitment (CRC) and allow them to produce their own Climate Change Agreement (CCA).
-This is also recognised by a new European Commission to reduce EU greenhouse gas emissions by 40% by 2030.
-Cooling data centers or server rooms requires a lot of energy, therefore free cooling can be an ideal solution to save energy.
+This is also recognised by the new European Commission to reduce EU greenhouse gas emissions by 40% by 2030.
+Cooling data centers or server rooms requires a lot of energy; therefore free cooling can be an ideal solution to save energy.

 Types

 There are two free cooling options for a data center, server room and gsm base stations with the first one being an integral free cooling coil or a chiller which works alongside a free cooler unit.
 Integral chillers are ideal for sites which have limited space and can offer high energy efficiency levels.
-These units feature high quality components including scroll and screw compressors, axial fans, and three-way modulating valves.
+These units feature high-quality components including scroll and screw compressors, axial fans, and three-way modulating valves.

-The other options is an independent free cooler that has a greater capacity for heat exchange, as it is sized to maximise efficiency which enables a larger area for the transfer of thermal energy.
+The other option is an independent free cooler that has a greater capacity for heat exchange, as it is sized to maximise efficiency, allowing a larger area for the transfer of thermal energy.
 Independent free coolers have shown energy savings of up to 70%.